hershpatel/recur_venmo/README.md

 #### Local setup
 1. `pip install -r requirements.txt`
-2. Create a `.env` file with the following variables:
+1. Create a `.env` file with the following variables:
     - `VENMO_ACCESS_TOKEN`
     - `VENMO_USERNAMES`
+1. Update the `spotify_request` parameters in `main.py`
-3. Run `python3 main.py` to request venmo payments.
+1. Run `python3 main.py` to request venmo payments.

 #### GitHub Actions
 1. Add the following GitHub secrets to the repository:
     - `VENMO_ACCESS_TOKEN`
     - `VENMO_USERNAMES`
+1. Update the `spotify_request` parameters in `main.py`
-2. Add a request payments action, using the existing `venmo_request.yml` file, under `.github/workflows`.
+1. Add a request payments action, using the existing `venmo_request.yml` file, under `.github/workflows`.
 Update the cron job with the desired frequency.

 ## Venmo Access Token